Nanjing Massacre denial: Shudo Higashinakano

-Higashinakano jumps to this conclusion in all earnestness because he clings to a hypothetical fixation that the Atrocity never happened.
-This forces him to seize any shred of evidence, whether sound or not, to sustain and systematize that delusion.

 Higashinakano has also at times denied the occurrence of mass rape on the part of Japanese troops, at times ascribing it to Chinese soldiers, and at other times simply denying its occurrence.
 The occurrence of rape during the massacre is testified to by John Rabe, elected leader of the Nanjing Safety Zone, who writes:

-"Two Japanese soldiers have climbed over the garden wall and are about to break into our house.
-When I appear they give the excuse that they saw two Chinese soldiers climb over the wall.
-When I show them my party badge, they return the same way.
-In one of the houses in the narrow street behind my garden wall, a woman was raped, and then wounded in the neck with a bayonet.
-I managed to get an ambulance so we can take her to Kulou Hospital. [...]
-Last night up to 1,000 women and girls are said to have been raped, about 100 girls at Ginling Girls College alone.
-You hear nothing but rape.
-If husbands or brothers intervene, they're shot.
-What you hear and see on all sides is the brutality and bestiality of the Japanese soldiers."

-Minnie Vautrin, a professor at Ginling College, wrote in her diary on that day, "Oh God, control the cruel beastliness of the Japanese soldiers in Nanking tonight..," and on the 19th, "In my wrath, I wished I had the power to smite them for their dastardly work.
+Minnie Vautrin, a professor at Ginling College, wrote in her diary on that day, "Oh God, control the cruel beastliness of the Japanese soldiers in Nanking tonight", and on the 19th, "In my wrath, I wished I had the power to smite them for their dastardly work.
 How ashamed women of Japan would be if they knew these tales of horror."

 Vautrin also wrote in her diary that she had to go to the Japanese embassy repeatedly from December 18 to January 13 to get proclamations to prohibit Japanese soldiers from committing crimes at Ginling because the soldiers tore the documents up before taking women away.

 Xia Shuqin, a woman testifying that she had been a massacre victim, sued Higashinakano for defamation for a claim made in a book written in 1998 that the murder of her family had been performed by Chinese, rather than Japanese, soldiers.
-On 5 February 2009, the Japanese Supreme Court ordered Higashinakano and the publisher, Tendensha, to pay 4 million yen in damages to Mrs. Xia.
-According to the court, Higashinakano failed to prove that she and the girl were different persons, and that she was not a witness of the Nanjing massacre, as Higashinakano had claimed in his book.
+On 5 February 2009, the Japanese Supreme Court ordered Higashinakano and the publisher, Tendensha, to pay 4 million yen in damages to Xia.
+According to the court, Higashinakano failed to prove that she and the girl were different persons, and that she was not a witness of the Nanjing Massacre, as Higashinakano had claimed in his book.